franklinharvey/LHR-React-Test/README.md

 In `Final/index.ts` you will need both calls that you have already used, `fetchUserList` and `listenForUser`.

 **Note**: `fetchUserList` does not guarantee sorting, but any user coming from `listenForUser` _will_ have a sign up date later than any user in `fetchUserList`.

+__Bonus__: Use Rx.
+You can solve this by having one observable that starts with the fetched user list, is sorted and and organized correctly, and will update with every new user.
+You can use `Service`'s `listenForUserRx` if you would like.
+Maybe look into Rx's `scan` or some other accumulator operator.